Marohn-Group/mrfmsim/docs/ref_shortcut.rst

     B(c, d)
     C(e, f)

-The optimal way to loop c and e, is to define the loop of parameter e in node C first and then define the loop of parameter c in node B second.
+The optimal way to loop c and e is to define the loop of parameter e in node C first and then define the loop of parameter c in node B second.
 If the order given is reversed, both parameters c and e are looped at node B level.
 The reason for the behavior is that when loop c is created, the